Open-Cascade-SAS/OCCT/dox/contribution/contribution_workflow/contribution_workflow.md

 In some cases review remarks or results of testing require only minor corrections to be done in the branch containing a change.
 "Minor" implies that the correction does not impact the functionality and does not affect the description of the previously committed change.

-As an exception to general @ref occt_contribution_workflow_fix_git "single-commit rule", it is allowed to put such minor corrections on top of the existing branch as a separate commit, and re-submit it for further processing in the same branch, without squashing.
+As an exception to general [single-commit rule](#occt_contribution_workflow_fix_git), it is allowed to put such minor corrections on top of the existing branch as a separate commit, and re-submit it for further processing in the same branch, without squashing.

 Minor commits should have a single-line message starting with #.
 These messages will be ignored when the branch is squashed at integration.